kubermatic/docs/content/kubermatic/master/tutorials_howtos/operating_system_manager/_index.en.md

 - The user-data plugins have templates defined [in-code](https://github.com/kubermatic/machine-controller/blob/master/pkg/userdata/ubuntu/provider.go#L133).
 Which is not ideal because code changes are required to update those templates.
 - Managing configs for multiple cloud providers, OS flavors and OS versions, adds a lot of complexity and redundancy in machine-controller.
 - Since the templates are defined in-code, there is no way for an end user to customize them to suit their use-cases.
-- Each cloud provider sets some sort of limts for the size of `user-data`, machine won't be created in case of non-compliance.
+- Each cloud provider sets some sort of limits for the size of `user-data`, machine won't be created in case of non-compliance.
 For example, at the time of writing this, AWS has set a [hard limit of 16KB](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-add-user-data.html).
 - Better support for air-gapped environments is required.

 Operating System Manager was created to overcome these limitations.